CTL Training Sessions

 Faculty wishing to learn more or to adopt this interactive technology for storing, sharing and organizing instructional content must attend one of the iCE workshops.

-The workshop introduces the iCE Builder interface and student app, so faculty can prepare content for the Fall 2015 semester.
+The workshop introduces the iCE Builder interface and student app, so faculty may begin building a course in iCE.

 In this workshop participants will:

-Create Modules for courses using both self-developed content and shared content: and
+- Create Modules for courses using both self-developed content and shared content

 Want to create a digital image collection for teaching and publishing?
 This hands-on workshop covers each step of the process - from digitizing images to managing files for all possible output types.
 We'll use Adobe Photoshop on the Windows operating system.